asilarslan/OtherApps/README.md

 - **List Layout**: Detailed view with full descriptions and ratings
 - **Featured Layout**: Highlight one app with others below in compact grid
 - **Carousel**: Horizontal scrolling showcase for featured apps
+- **Minimal Layout**: Clean, simple design with app icons and links

 ### Dark Mode Support
 All layouts automatically adapt to system appearance settings, providing a seamless experience in both light and dark modes.